jkerns128/dota-2-match-analysis/README.md

 </div>

 <body>
-<p>I wanted to explore which items had the highest winrate.
-Item winrate is not something that people usually collect data for even though items are an important part of the game.
+<p>I wanted to explore which items had the highest win rate.
+Item win rate is not something that people usually collect data for even though items are an important part of the game.
 In matches, item choice can singlehandedly win games if <a href='https://www.youtube.com/watch?v=pSLfxEZVJVU'>done properly</a>.</p>

 <p>To do this, I carried across all the items that were in the inventories of winning players into new columns.
 I then tallied these in order to find out their frequencies in winning games and across all the matches I won with.
 Among the winning items were recipies, which have no utility in the games other than building strong items.
 I merged the table with the item id table, which has the recipes removed.
-I choose to do an inner merge because I thought it was not valuable data to know the winrates of items that only win the game by chance.</p>
+I chose to do an inner merge because I thought it was not valuable data to know the winrates of items that only win the game by chance.</p>
 </body>